Guztaver/regulacao/README.md

 ## Clean Installation State

 This application starts with a clean database:
-- No pre-populated patients, entries, or documents
+- No pre-populated patients, entries, or entry documents
 - Ready for production use with SUS integration
 - All test/demo data removed
 - Seeders are optional and clearly marked for development only